ngalinos95/SuperHero_SwiftUI/README.md

 This is a SwiftUI project.The main goal of the project is to create a simple Hero List application with MVVM deisgn pattern using an open source API [https://superheroapi.com] to create a list of heroes with a seperate view with their images and some biography info and a navigation page for their powerstats
++ DeepLinks on powerstats and biograpghy page

 ## Topics Covered - Features
 - SwiftUI framework